jamescarruthers/PlotteRXY/Software/readme.md

 You may want to adjust the pen drop time in the .toml file "G4 P0.250" – the P setting adjusts how long the plotter waits for the pen to drop before starting the line.
 "G4 P0.250" means "pause for 0.250 seconds".

 By default the profile used to output is for the solenoid pen lift.
+You can change the default profile in the .toml file.

 To use the stepper pen lift change the profile using -p and use rxy_step5, rxy_step10 or rxy_step20.
 The number represents the amount of lift in mm.